maserekafelex/Maereka-Portfolio/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Microverse for the best technical training they are taking me through.
-I would like also to thank my partiners in learning and coding for better success in this program.
+I would like to thank Microverse for the best technical training they are taking me through to succed in this project I thank my partiners in learning and coding for better success in this program.
-I would also like to thank the code reviewers for having guided me to produce required results

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.
+How did this man fix the linters ?
+How was really these icans captured ?

 - **[Question_1]**